 Since 1997, Pére Noêl can also be reached by email at père-noel.laposte.fr

-5. The Christmas Markets
+6. The Christmas Markets

 French Christmas traditions involve at least one afternoon spent at a Christmas market.
 There are many towns where little chalets are set up selling artisanal goods, local gourmet items, figurines for the nativity scene, and mulled wine.

 The Christmas market in Strasbourg, known as the Christkindelsmärik, is the most famous of French Christmas markets.
 This French Christmas tradition was started in 1570.
 The Christmas market in Strasbourg draws approximately 2 million visitors a year.
-Will you stroll the chalets around the cathedral, munching on roasted chestnuts, from November 21 – December 23, 2022?
+Will you stroll the chalets around the cathedral, munching on roasted chestnuts, from November 27 – December 27, 2024?

-6. French Christmas Traditions: A Pine Tree
+7. French Holiday Traditions: A Christmas Tree

+One of the French holiday traditions is putting up a sapin de Noël or Christmas tree.
 In Paris, getting a Christmas tree home to the apartment is a feat!
 This French Christmas tradition can be done in quite a few ingenious ways.
 Christmas trees are seen balanced on bicycles, pulled home in wagons or carried in pairs.
 The scene makes me smile every time.

 Christmas traditions in France also include decorating the home with large bouquets of holly and loose pine boughs.
-Watch the prices of the pine trees and boughs!
+Watch out the prices of the pine trees and boughs!
 Last year I asked the price of a simple pine bough and it was exorbitant.
 When I told the shopkeeper I was from Canada and the price was rather steep, she broke into giggles and said, “Well Madame, you can just walk into the woods and cut a branch.”
 Touché!

 The magical moment of this French Christmas tradition is placing Baby Jesus in the manger at midnight on December 24th, just as the Christmas story goes.

-8. Midnight Mass On December 24
+9. Midnight Mass On December 24

 I followed along as best as I could, happy to participate in one of the French Christmas traditions in a magnificent, sacred space.
 When the priests left the chancel, I thought the service was over.
 Little did I know that they were in procession to lay Baby Jesus in the manger (la créche).